-“Foundations of Equitable Interpersonal Communication in Health” is a new, on-demand course for all patient-facing employees.
+“Foundations of Equitable Interpersonal Communication in Health” is a hybrid course for all patient-facing employees.
 It is about improving health care quality, patient safety, patient engagement, and the experiences individuals have within the health care system.
 This course was found to make a statistically significant increase in participants’ reported knowledge, skill, and confidence in communication.

 This course is designed to help close the gaps in health care access, quality, and outcomes for underserved populations by increasing communication effectiveness at individual and systems levels.
 This involves understanding and addressing communication-related barriers to equity in health care.

 Specifically, this course teaches all patient-facing employees how to recognize and address structural obstacles to equitable communication that may contribute to miscommunication.

 Our facilitators appreciated the dialogue raising awareness of the challenges related to how bias plays into our relationships.”
 Dr. Amy Windover, Cleveland Clinic